goessl/MachineLearning/README.md

 ```

 Initialize a new network with a given architecture (number or inputs, number of hidden layers their number of neurons and their activation function, number of outputs)
-(If you don't know what to choose:
+(If you don't know what to choose, here is a rule of thumb for a quadratic looking network:
-- number of hidden layers= number of inputs
+- number of hidden layers = number of inputs
-- number of neurons per layer: number of inputs (except the last layer is the output layer= as many neurons as outputs)
+- number of neurons per layer: number of inputs (except the last layer is the output layer = as many neurons as outputs)
 - activation functions: hyperbolic tangent)

 ```
-Network net = new Network(2,
+Network net = new Network(
+		2,
         new int[]{2, 1},
         new int[]{Layer.ACTIVATION_TANH, Layer.ACTIVATION_TANH});
 ```